trilemma-dev/SwiftAuthorizationSample/README.md

 functionality and there is an undocumented way to achieve the same result on older versions of macOS.
 The [SecureXPC](https://github.com/trilemma-dev/SecureXPC) framework used by this sample is built on top of the C API and requires all communication to be secured.
-It can be automatically configured to use the same code signing requirements as `SMAuthorizedClients` in the helper tool's info property list.
+It can be automatically configured to use the same code signing requirements as `SMAuthorizedClients` in the helper tool's info property list which is what this sample does.
+Used in this manner, the code requirement generated by `PropertyListModifier.swift` build script for the client prevents older versions of the client from talking to the helper tool - providing a key part of downgrade attack prevention.

 Note: While XPC allows for sending certain types of live references such as file descriptors, the SecureXPC framework does not support this — it only sends serializable data.